mibwurrepo/Microbial-bioinformatics-introductory-course-Material-2018/04-MAW-PIII.md

 #ggsave("./Test_Outputfiles/Family_barplot_CountAbundance.pdf", height = 6, width = 8)
 ```

-This plot is based on the reads/sample.
-You can see the reads are not evenly distributed over the samples, nevertheless their overall composition seems to be the same.
-The only thing that is different is the scaling.
-You don't need any other normalisation alogorithms.
-To check this in the next step we plot the relative abundance.
+This plot is based on the reads per sample.
+In the next step, we plot the relative abundance.

 ## Barplot relative abundance